 4. Regularly updated

-One of the best things about Genesis is that, when you purchase the Genesis Framework, you get lifetime updates for that one-time fee.
+One of the best things about Genesis is that you get lifetime updates for free!

 Better still, the Genesis Framework is regularly updated by experts to reflect best practices for coding and is always compatible with the latest version of WordPress.